Tahartouati/TOS-operating-system/README.md

 # TOS-operating-system
- TOS is a simple operating system for Intel x86 based PCs, designed as a programming project to accompany a course on operating systems.
-At the end of the project, you will have implemented a small, pre-emptive multi-tasking operating system that can boot on any Intel-based PC.
+ TOS is a simple operating system for Intel x86 based PCs, designed as a programming project to accompany a course on operating systems.Thus project gave me the opportunity to implemente a small, pre-emptive multi-tasking operating system that can boot on any Intel-based PC.
 It controls an external model train via the serial line interface.
-The video below shows the result.

 <h1>Getting Started with TOS</h1>